 Diversity and inclusion are essential initiatives on any modern college or university campus—beyond compliance, there are important reasons behind ensuring this is top of mind.
 In order to retain and support a diverse student body, the faculty and staff must reflect that diversity.
-By creating and sustaining hiring practices that continually have a focus on bringing people on board with an array of backgrounds your campus benefits in multiple ways.
+By creating and sustaining hiring practices that continually focus on bringing people on board with an array of backgrounds your campus benefits in multiple ways.

 There is a lot of research on how you create a diverse and inclusive campus—but what are the benefits?

 By learning from a diverse and inclusive faculty and staff, your students will be more invested in completing their degree.
 According to Inside HigherEd, “Even more important, the research and money being poured into helping improve retention often don’t flow to those who are crucial to student success: the faculty and department chairs, program directors, and deans who shape faculty culture.
 Faculty members are often the most direct way to help at-risk students.”

 With a range of faculty differing in sex, race, and class – students will be able to see themselves in their educators.
 Diversity not only benefits the students but improves faculty retention.

 Improved Departmental Culture